Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Non-Parametric Quality Metrics

-where $F_{y,z}(x)$ are the empirical distributions of each of the samples $\{y_{I}\}$ and $\{z_{I}\}$, and $\mathbf{sup}$ is the supremum function.
-For characterizing the performances of our results, we compute the KS test-statistic for each of the 1D marginal distributions along the $D$ dimensions and take the average
+where $F_{y,z}(x)$ are the empirical distributions of each of the samples $\{y_{I}\}$ and $\{z_{I}\}$, and~$\mathbf{sup}$ is the supremum function.
+For~characterizing the performances of our results, we computed the KS test-statistic for each of the 1D marginal distributions along the $D$ dimensions and took the average as follows: